opencontainers/tob/code-of-conduct.md

-# OpenContainers Code of Conduct v1.0
+# OCI Code of Conduct v1.0

 ## Our Pledge